What Is a Delivery Bond for Immigration and How Does It Work?

 Envelope from U.S. Citizenship and Immigration Services with American flag on top

-When U.S. Immigration and Customs Enforcement (ICE) detains someone, their loved ones often face the task of understanding the immigration process alone.
+When U.S. Immigration and Customs Enforcement (ICE) detains someone, loved ones often face the immigration process alone.
 This can be challenging and stressful for loved ones.
 The delivery bond is a crucial tool among the many processes, yet it remains unclear to many.
-What exactly is a delivery bond for immigration, and what does posting bond mean?
+What exactly is a delivery bond for immigration, and what does posting a delivery bond mean?

 Immigration bonds offer detainees a chance to comply with legal processes while granting them some freedom.
 These financial guarantees ensure that the individual will attend all necessary hearings.